AidanFournier/acnh-nook-phone/README.md

 With this information just a click away, you can quickly decide whether to give that villager the boot or an invitation to stay.

-I creeated this app to practice some foundational skills of React, such as using props, hooks, and components, as well as making API calls.
+I created this app to practice some foundational skills of React, such as using props, hooks, and components, as well as making API calls.

 ## URL